mlpce/slinput/README.md

 If unit tests are enabled, then an executable **slinputt** will also be installed containing the unit tests, along with some other google test headers and libraries.

 A simple example application (source code at **src/example/main.c**) will also be compiled and linked.
 However this is not installed by make install.
-After building it can be found at **build/tos/src/example/slinputx.tos** or **build/linux/src/example/slinputx**.
+After building it can be found at **build/tos/vbcc/src/example/slinputx.tos** or **build/linux/src/example/slinputx**.

-## Atari ST Pure C native compile
+## Atari ST native compile

+### Pure C

-Within **build/tos** are two Pure C project files, **slinput.prj** and **slinputx.prj**.
+Within **build/tos/purec** are two Pure C project files, **slinput.prj** and **slinputx.prj**.
 The former builds the slinput library as **SLINPUT.LIB**, the latter builds the example executable **SLINPUTX.TOS**.
 As SLINPUTX.TOS is linked with SLINPUT.LIB, the library must be built first.

 Within the Pure C user interface, choose menu option Project->Select and choose SLINPUT.PRJ.
 Then build the library using menu option Project->Make all "SLINPUT.PRJ".
 Repeat the steps with SLINPUTX.PRJ to build the example application.
+The library and executable are created in the build/tos/purec directory.

+### Lattice C

+Within **build/tos/latticec** are two Lattice C project files, **slinput.prj** and **slinputx.prj**.
+The former builds the slinput library as **SLINPUT.LIB**, the latter buids the example executable **SLINPUTX.TOS**.
+As SLINPUTX.TOS is linked with SLINPUT.LIB, the library must be built first.

-The library and executable are created in the build/tos directory.
+Within the Lattice C user interface, choose menu option Project->Load and choose SLINPUT.PRJ.
+Then build the library using menu option Project->Make all "SLINPUT".
+Repeat the steps with SLINPUTX.PRJ to build the example application.
+The library and executable are created in the build/tos/latticec directory.

 ## Using the library